 Step 1: Disconnect

 First, turn off your thermostat.
 Then, go to your circuit breaker and switch off the power to your furnace.
 Remove the old thermostat cover and disconnect the wires.
 Keep in mind that some older thermostats use mercury-filled glass tubes, so be careful when removing the unit.

 Step 2: Label

 Note where the old wires were connected and mark them with the labels from your new thermostat.
 Focus on the letter designations rather than the colors.
 To prevent the wires from falling into the wall, tie them together or secure them to the side.

 Remove the new base and position it where the old one was.
 If you to know how to install a thermostat to make it look professional, use a level to make sure your base is straight.
 Mark the mounting holes on the wall, feed the wires through the plate, and screw the unit in place.
 If you’re dealing with drywall, use anchors for a more secure fit.

 Connect your labeled wires to the ones on your new terminal.
 Again, the colors may be different, so make sure to follow your manufacturer’s wiring instructions carefully.
 Next, install batteries if needed, and attach the new unit to your wall plate.
 Turn on the power and program your new thermostat according to its instructions.

 With a few simple steps, you can learn how to install a thermostat on your own and enjoy the same great benefits of programmable consumption.
-If you have any questions or find too many wires on your new system, give One Hour Heating & Air Conditioning® of Ramsey a call at (763) 284-8639.
+If you have any questions or find too many wires on your new system, give Northern's One Hour Heating & Air Conditioning® a call at (763) 284-8639.
 We’re happy to help.